xmonader/ewf/README.md

-# EWF - Elastic Workflow Framework for Go
+# EWF - Embeddable Workflow Framework for Go

 EWF is a simple, lightweight, and embeddable workflow framework for Go applications.
 It allows you to define stateful, multi-step processes that are resilient to application crashes and interruptions.